taiki-e/install-action/README.md

 Additionally, we also verify signature if the tool distributes signed archives.
 Signature verification is done at the stage of getting the checksum, so disabling the checksum will also disable signature verification.

 See the linked documentation for information on security when installed using [snap](https://snapcraft.io/docs) or [cargo-binstall](https://github.com/cargo-bins/cargo-binstall#faq).

+See the [Supported tools section](#supported-tools) for how to ensure that fallback is not used.

 ## Compatibility